Persian mysticism

-Persian mysticism, or the Persian love tradition, is a traditional interpretation of existence, life and love, reliant upon revelatory and heart-felt principles in reasoning.
-Though partially sourced from the mystical Zoroastrian traditions of the Persian Empire, in its contemporary practical aspects it is now synonymous with Sufism in contemporary Iran.
+Persian mysticism, or Iranian mysticism, is a traditional mystical interpretation of existence, life and love, reliant upon revelatory and heart-felt principles in reasoning.
+Though partially sourced from mystical traditions rooted in ancient Iranian religion and Zoroastrianism, in its contemporary practical aspects it is now synonymous with Sufism in contemporary Iran.

 Thought

 Persian mystical thought has been analysed critically by Abdolhossein Zarrinkoub, Abdolkarim Soroush, and Dariush Shayegan.
 In Rumi, one can find love-based mysticism; in Hafiz the pleasure-based mysticism.
 Under Rumi's influences, Abdolkarim Soroush is currently working on power-based or epic mysticism.

 Modern art and the Persian mystical tradition

 Persian mysticism has a significant impact on Iranian modern art.